Amba

 • --no-watch — disable file-change hot reload.

-amba functions deploy <file>
+amba functions deploy <target>

 amba functions deploy ./functions/hello.ts